Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Pronator quadratus

-These muscles are divisible into two layers: a superficial layer arising from the flexor (or ulnar, or medial) epicondyle of the humerus (I-V); and a deep layer arising from the forearm bones (radius and ulna) and the interosseous membrane (VI-VIII).
+These muscles are divisible into three layers: a superficial layer arising from the flexor (or ulnar, or medial) epicondyle of the humerus (numbers 1-4 above); an intermediate layer arising from the medial epicondyle and the radius (number 5 above); and a deep layer arising from the radius, ulna, or interosseous membrane (numbers 6-8 above).
 The tough interosseous membrane gives origin to the deep flexors on its ventral surface and to the deep extensors on its dorsal surface.

-- Note the bicipital aponeurosis, a fibrous band through which some of the fibers of biceps brachii insert into the deep fascia of the forearm.
+- Superficially, note the bicipital aponeurosis, a fibrous band through which some of the fibers of biceps brachii insert into the deep fascia of the forearm.

-- Remove the fibrous band to expose the muscles underneath.
+- Remove the bicipital aponeurosis to expose the muscles beneath it.

-- Leave the flexor retinaculum intact as you break through the fascia enclosing the forearm flexors.
+- Using a blunt probe, carefully break through the fascia enclosing the forearm flexors.

-FUNCTIONAL ANATOMY: The pronator teres inserts on the radius and lies on the radial edge of the superficial flexor sheet.
-It pulls the radius over toward the flexor epicondyle and pronates the forearm.
+FUNCTIONAL ANATOMY: The pronator teres inserts on the radius.
+It pulls the radius toward the ulna and pronates the forearm.
 This is the only muscle of the superficial flexor layers that does not cross the wrist.

 The flexor carpi radialis is the radial flexor of the wrist.
-It lies to the ulnar side of the pronator teres muscle.
+It lies to the medial side of pronator teres.
 Its tendon inserts on the base of the second and third metacarpal.

-The flexor carpi ulnaris is the ulnar flexor of the wrist and lies on the ulnar side of the superficial flexor sheet.
+The flexor carpi ulnaris is the ulnar flexor of the wrist and is the most medial muscle of the superficial flexor layer.
 It attaches to the base of the fifth metacarpal.
-It does so indirectly by inserting on the pisiform and pulling on a ligament connecting the pisiform and the base of the fifth metacarpal.
-The pisiform is a large sesamoid bone embedded in the tendon of the muscle.
-The flexor carpi ulnaris has a largely aponeurotic secondary origin from the medial edge of the ulna.
+It does so indirectly by inserting on the pisiform and pulling on the pisometacarpal ligament (a ligament connecting the pisiform to the base of the fifth metacarpal).
+The pisiform is a sesamoid bone embedded in the tendon of the muscle.
+The flexor carpi ulnaris has an aponeurotic secondary origin from the medial edge of the ulna.

-- Oppose your thumb and ring finger while slightly flexing your wrist.
+- Oppose your thumb and pinky while slightly flexing your wrist.

 - Look for the tendon of palmaris longus popping up in the center of your wrist.